200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-EERIEODYSSEY.md

 Play:
 Players take turns initiating scenes, starting with the oldest player.
 On your turn, set a scene in which the player to your left is confronted by his/her fear.
 Feel free to include as many of the other players in the scene as you like, including yourself.
 Any player who dies in a scene, is out of the game.
-(Example: ìWalking through the Egyptian exhibit you hear a strange clicking, as of clawed feet on the marble floor.
-Then your flashlight goes out.î)
+(Example: ‚ÄúWalking through the Egyptian exhibit you hear a strange clicking, as of clawed feet on the marble floor.
+Then your flashlight goes out.‚Äù)

 Ending:
 The game ends when all players have faced their fear, or when all players are dead.
 Whichever comes first.